 The first thing to understand about direct sourcing is that a solution will differ depending on the organization it is being designed for.
 The size of your company, your industry, your talent needs, and your budget are all factors that must be taken into consideration.
 For example, one company might rely on a program that HR or procurement runs while another might use an existing vendor to perform a specific service in the process of engaging independent talent.

-2. Gain Internal Support for a Direct Sourcing Strategy
+2. Secure Internal Support for a Direct Sourcing Program

-When implementing a direct sourcing strategy or program, it is helpful to gain internal support.
+When implementing a direct sourcing strategy or program, it is helpful to have internal support across your organization.
 When company leaders understand the benefits of direct sourcing and support implementation, it is more likely to be successful and adopted by employees.

-When obtaining internal buy-in, educate both business stakeholders and employee managers about what to expect.
-Talk to managers about how a direct sourcing program will help them reduce the amount of time they spend reviewing candidates, and give them access to skilled talent on-demand.
-Get company leaders involved in the conversation from the start; talk to them about the potential ROI of a direct sourcing strategy and how incorporating more independent talent into their workforce can help them achieve business goals and remain agile.
+When obtaining internal buy-in, focus on education for both business stakeholders and managers.
+Talk to managers about how a direct sourcing program will help them reduce the amount of time they spend reviewing candidates and give them access to skilled talent on-demand.
+Get company leaders involved in the conversation from the start.
+Talk to them about the potential ROI of a direct sourcing strategy and how incorporating more independent talent into their workforce can help them achieve business goals and remain agile.

-A part in transitioning to direct sourcing is technology.
-Technology is a big help in the direct sourcing process and can be used for tasks like automating onboarding, eliminating time-consuming paperwork, and recording worker classification information.
-Streamlining these types of tasks creates a more positive experience for independents and managers alike.
+Technology is an important part in transitioning to direct sourcing.
+Direct sourcing technology and software can be used for tasks like automating onboarding, eliminating time-consuming paperwork, and recording worker classification information.
+Streamlining these types of tasks creates a more positive experience for independent contractors and managers alike.

 Technology like online marketplaces can also play a big role in helping managers find the independent talent they want.
 Marketplaces connect independent contractors with available projects, allowing managers to search for and select the person they want to engage.
-Talent can also search for and apply to projects on their end.
+An algorithm can help match independents to projects, and talent can also search for and apply to projects on their end.

 There’s a lot of emerging direct sourcing technology to sift through, and it is important to take the time to make sure you choose the right tools for your needs.
 Companies like MBO who specialize in independent contractor engagement and compliance can help your organization put the right strategies in place to directly source high-end independent talent.